Oracle Tutorial

 Code language: SQL (Structured Query Language) (sql)

-For example, the statement below renames the persons table to people table:
+For example, the statement below renames the persons table people:

 In this tutorial, you have learned how to use the Oracle ALTER TABLE statement to change the structure of an existing table.